Menachem's Writings

 print "Hello World!";

-displays the text, "Hello World!".
-Misspelling the command "print", say as "pront" or "frint", will produce a type of "does not compute" error.
-The correct word creates in this microcosm.
+displays the text, "Hello World!" on a printer or on a monitor.
+Misspelling the command "print", say as "pront" or "frint", will produce a type of "does not compute" error resulting in nothing being printed.
+Only the correct word is that which creates in this microcosm.
 The wrong word, no matter how similar it appears to the required word, does not.

 Creation, within certain of our subsystems, is word based.
-In fact God's language of the entire cosmos is word based.
-And we are only now discovering this truth, a truth which our rabbis, perhaps going back to our forefather Abraham, knew well before the onset of the twentieth century.
+In fact haShem's language of the entire cosmos is word based.
+And we are only now discovering this truth, a truth which our rabbis, perhaps going back to our forefather Abraham, knew well millennia before the onset of the twentieth century.

 Google